summerginger/DataSweeper_Project/README.md

-# Credit Card Approval Prediction
+# Credit Card Approval Prediction <img align="right" src="https://user-images.githubusercontent.com/82733723/131945205-72772eea-1781-4977-ac31-f0f8327ed418.png">

 ## Overview
 The objective of this project is to help a financial institution to decide whether to issue a credit card to an applicant or not.
 Using personal information and data submitted by credit card applicants, the model will predict the probability of future defaults and credit card borrowings.
-### Purpose
-# Credit Card Approval Prediction <img align="right" src="https://user-images.githubusercontent.com/82733723/131945205-72772eea-1781-4977-ac31-f0f8327ed418.png">

-## Overview
-The purpose of this project
 ## Question : how can we prevent fraud / faking credit card applications?
 ## Technologies
 *which technologies will be used for each step of the project.